telsahy/capstone-52/README.md

 - Tamir ElSahy

 ## Acknowledgments
-- Please refer to the research paper for list of acknowledgments
+- Full acknowledgments available in the file titled `Building Datasets for Dialect Classifiers using Twitter.pdf` contained within this repo.